 Joining a campus club is a great way to enrich your academic experience at Golden West College.
 There are clubs of all types on campus that change periodically with the changing interests of the students.
 These organizations focus on a variety of topics including student interests, community service, and social clubs.

 Starting A New Club

 There are five basic steps to start a club at Golden West College:

 1. Pick up a petition in the Student Activities Office and obtain the signatures of 10 currently enrolled students.

-2. Obtain a faculty or staff member who is contracted by the District for more than 20 hours a week, and is willing to be a club advisor.
+2. Obtain a faculty or staff member who is contracted by the District.

 3. Obtain approval and review from ICC and the Student Activities Director.

 4. Submit a written constitution within 30 days of club approval.